The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips/dragonsong-war.md

 # Phase Seven: The Dragon King

 The final Phase in this whole encounter.
 This is a 100% uptime Phase where you may have to go out of melee range for one GCD for **Exaflare's Edge,** depending on which strat you do.
-You may enter this Phase with between 80-100 Shroud gauge and depending on this you may have to adjust some abilities in the following Re-Opener.
+You may enter this Phase with between 80-100 Shroud gauge and depending on this you may have to adjust some abilities in the following Opener.
 If you entered this Phase with more than 80 Shroud Gauge you can use Enshroud twice and then save the third one for your two minute burst, similar to Phase Three.

-### Re-Opener:
+### Opener:

 * Shadow of Death
 * Soul Slice (Skip this if > 50 Soul gauge) > Unveiled Gibbet